krischer/LASIF/doc/tutorial/08_a_new_iteration.rst

                     f_max=1.0 / 10.0)

-The two vertical lines in each plot mark the frequency range as specified in the iteration XML file.
+The grey band in each plot marks the frequency range as specified in the iteration XML file.

 It is also possible to directly generate the relaxation times and weights for any frequency band.
-To generate a Q model approximately constant in a period band from 10 seconds to 100 seconds use
+To generate a Q model that is approximately constant in a period band from 10 seconds to 100 seconds use

 .. code-block:: bash